 Causes Of Poor TV Reception

-When you are experiencing poor television reception for free-to-air channels and you are using terrestrial antenna as most Perth homes do, it’s usually due to one or more of the following issues:
+When you are experiencing poor TV reception for free-to-air channels and you are using terrestrial antenna as most Perth homes do, it’s usually due to one or more of the following issues:

 - Being in a poor coverage area